simplemachines-italy/Alcor6L/README.md

 Alcor6L
 =======

-Alcor6L is a Multilanguage Interactive Embedded System for 32 bit Microcontrollers with RAD &amp; fast prototyping.

 Alcor6L is a software system for natively programming microcontrollers (interactively and incrementally) using any of the following programming languages: